int19h/jbomohi/dict/caltai/comments.md

 hypervolumes of dimension at least 3.
 But whatever word is chosen for this purpose should be described as "geometric figure" not only "shape".

+## 2015-06-26T12:30:27Z — spheniscine (comment 2110, on definition 66715, in reply to 2103)

+Re: How does this word differ from {tarmi}?

+1. {tarmi} can refer to any sort of "ideal form" or modelistic likeness, not just the physical / geometric form.
+2. I only based this lujvo on the existing lujvo {caltaicmaci}.